okta/okta-developer-docs/packages/@okta/vuepress-site/code/dotnet/jwt-validation/index.md

 ### Get the signing keys

-Okta signs JWTs using [asymmetric encryption (RS256)](https://auth0.com/blog/rs256-vs-hs256-whats-the-difference/), and publishes the public signing keys in a JWKS (JSON Web Key Set) as part of the OAuth 2.0 and OpenID Connect discovery documents.
+Okta signs JWTs using [asymmetric encryption (RS256)](https://auth0.com/blog/rs256-vs-hs256-whats-the-difference/), and publishes the public signing keys in a JSON Web Key Set (JWKS) as part of the OAuth 2.0 and OpenID Connect discovery documents.
 The signing keys are rotated on a regular basis.
 The first step to verify a signed JWT is to retrieve the current signing keys.

 The `OpenIdConnectConfigurationRetriever` class in the [Microsoft.IdentityModel.Protocols.OpenIdConnect](https://www.nuget.org/packages/Microsoft.IdentityModel.Protocols.OpenIdConnect/) package downloads and parses the discovery document to get the key set.
 You can use it in conjunction with the `ConfigurationManager` class that handles caching the response and refreshing it regularly: